f4n0/TreasureHunt/README.md

 - Step name
 - Associated emoji

-## Installation

-1. Download all project files to your web server or local directory
-2. Ensure the required libraries are loaded (included via CDN):
-   - jQuery
-   - Bootstrap 5
-   - QRCode.js
-   - EmojioneArea

 ## Usage Instructions

 ### For Administrators:

-1. Open `admin.html` in your browser
+1. Open [Admin Page](https://f4n0.github.io/TreasureHunt/admin.html) in your browser
 2. Enter a title for your treasure hunt
 3. Create each step by specifying:
    - Step name